Breast Cancer Risk after Diagnostic Gene Sequencing

 - evaluate the acceptability and utility of comprehensive gene panel testing in the clinical genetics context.

-The next consortium meeting for the BRIDGES project will be at Monday, January 9th 2017, in Limassol Cyprus.
-The meeting will be held at the Amathus Beach Hotel in Limassol, in conjunction with B-CAST, BCAC, ENIGMA, and CIMBA meetings later that week.read more
+The BRIDGES Consortium / General Assembly meeting will be on September 12 (pm) and September 13 (am), at the San Martin Pinario Monastery in Santiago de Compestela Spain.
+The meeting will be in in conjunction with B-CAST, BCAC, ENIGMA, and CIMBA meetings later that week.